Metalnem/mijailovic.net/_drafts/books-2017-q3.md

 reliable concurrent software in Go.

-First half of the book introduces the concept of concurrency, and primitives that Go programming language offers: goroutines, channels, and basic synchronization primitives from the sync package.
+First half of the book introduces the concept of concurrency, and the basic primitives Go programming language offers: goroutines, channels, and synchronization primitives from the sync package.
 If you are familiar with Go (and you probably are if you are reading this book), you will not learn anything new here.
-Second half is much more interesting, because it delivers exactly what I was hoping for-a collection of patterns, and how to use them when writing software at scale.
+Second half is much more interesting, because it delivers exactly what I was hoping for: a collection of patterns, and how to use them when writing software at scale.
 There is a lot of good stuff in here: cancellation, timeouts, error handling and propagation, rate limiting, supervisors, etc. Katherine didn't try to reinvent the wheel,